-Due to problems with the reopening of the test booking system, combined with a large backlog, candidates may experience delays.
+PassMeFast will work to secure alternative tests for all customers affected.
+Please note that wait times are likely to be longer than usual, and that the date of your test may be affected by any future restrictions.
 We apologise for any inconvenience this may cause you, and would like to thank you for your patience.
 We will be in contact with students individually once we have secured you a suitable appointment.

 We urge all customers with an outstanding course balance to pay this in full as soon as possible.
 Doing so will ensure that your course runs smoothly, including allocating you a suitable local instructor, booking any required tests, and allowing lessons to go ahead on schedule.

 For urgent queries, please contact your Booking Agent via email, or by calling 0333 123 4949.
-Most members of staff have now returned to our office, though some are still working remotely.
+Most members of staff will be working from home during the national lockdown.
 We apologise for any disruption to our normal service that this may cause.